hashicorp/waypoint-examples/terraform/variables/README.md

 ## Inspecting the variable usage

-The variables were used to configure the docker container.
+The variables were used to configure the Docker container.

-Use docker inspect to find the deployed container:
+Use `docker inspect` to find the deployed container:

 ```shell
 $ docker ps